 Of ladybugs and their betters.
 Poem.
 The Wanderer.

 Letter to Ann Arbor News re Bridgewater Bank Tavern (quoted).

 Stealing Watermelons: Tales from Sangamon Township, ~300 pp. Manchester, MI: Woodlane Farm Books.

 The Mockingbird’s River Song.
 Poems, songs, essays, and stories. ~300 pp. Manchester, MI: Woodlane Farm Books.

 Letter to columnist in Quarter Horse News re horse bridle bits (included in the column).

-In addition to RDA of course, thanks to Lorrie Alexander, John Cooley, Daniel Otte, Eckart Voland, and Mary Jane West-Eberhard for providing a few hard-to-find publications.
+In addition to RDA of course, thanks to Lorrie Alexander, John Cooley, Daniel Otte, Eckart Voland, Mary Jane West-Eberhard, and especially Nancy Alexander for providing a few hard-to-find writings.
 Thanks to Michelle Mordukhaev for contributing to the scanning and posting.
 Thanks to Nancy Alexander and Lorrie Alexander for guidance and permission.